nadia-polikarpova/cse130-web/lectures/00-hello.md

 Learning...

-- JavaScript in March
+- JavaScript in September
-- Haskell in April
+- Haskell in October
-- C++ in May
+- C++ in November
 - etc.

 ### New languages come (and go ...)

 There was no

-- Python      35 years ago
+- Python      before 1991
-- Java        30 years ago
+- Java        before 1995
-- C#          25 years ago
+- C#          before 2000
-- Rust        12 years ago
+- Rust        before 2006
-- WebAssembly 5 years ago
+- WebAssembly before 2015

 <br>